-If a student changes his /her degree program or graduates and requests another degree program, his/her coursework will be evaluated to determine the credits that count toward the new major or program.
-After a degree audit has been evaluated, the count of credits attempted will be reset based upon the credits completed that satisfy requirements in the new degree program.
+- · Credits earned by examination or testing are counted in the calculation of all three standards and treated as both. - If a student changes degree program(s) or graduates and requests another degree program, his/her coursework will be evaluated to determine the credits that count toward the new program. - For students that are enrolled in multiple programs, SAP standards will be measured on the longest active degree-seeking program. - If there is no active degree-seeking program, the longest active certificate program will be used. - · After a degree audit has been evaluated, the count of credits attempted will be reset based upon the credits completed that satisfy requirements in the new degree program.
 For example, if a student has attempted 60 credits but only 30 (including transfer credits) will satisfy requirements in the new degree program, then the count of the attempted credits will be reset from 60 to 30.
-The student in this example would have a new maximum of 60 additional credits to complete the new associate's degree program.
+The student in this example would have a new maximum of 60 additional credits to complete the new associate degree program.
 Further, this student would have a new maximum of 151 credits to complete a new bachelor's degree.
+However, if the student does not meet the minimum standard requirements, the student may appeal on the basis of a change in program/degree.